lh3/hickit/README.md

 ### <a name="infer-3d"></a>Inferring 3D structures (single-cell only)

-The `hickit bin -g` command infers 3D structures at one resolution.
+The `hickit bin -g` command infers 3D structures at a fixed resolution.
 It is recommended to performs the inferrence multiple times at different scales.
 The `fdg-multi.pl` script simplies this procedure:
 ```sh